leonardpin-br/procedural_rigging/README.md

 |-- docs                        (for the generated HTML documentation and coverage reports)
 |   |-- coverage                (for the generated HTML code coverage reports)
 |   `-- sphinx                  (for the generated HTML documentation)
+|-- node_modules                (Node.js specific files)
+|-- py27env                     (virtual environment folder)
 |-- resources                   (good to have and needed files)
 |   `-- example_files           (files that can be used as reference)
 |-- scripts                     (usefull bash scripts)
-|-- tests                       (unit tests)
+|-- tests                       (Should contain unit tests, if you decide to use them.)

 ```

 ## It includes
-    1. Easy password hashing and verification (bcrypt).
-Even though Autodesk Maya is not able to load
-    the BCrypt package, if the user of this kit needs to hash and verify a password, it is already
-    preconfigured.
-    2. An abstract class to be inherited by all the others that access
-    the database.
-It is an application of the __active record__ design pattern.
-    3. Two example subclasses are provided.
-One for a product and one for
-    an admin, both are subclasses of the database one (active record).
-    4. The code is heavly documented (using Sphinx and Google style docstrings) and HTML generation
+    1. The code is heavly documented (using Sphinx and Google style docstrings) and HTML generation
     is preconfigured.
-    5. General and validation functions that can be easily reused in other
-    projects.
+    2. The project is organized as instructed in the course, but using my boilerplate.
-    6. Unit tests and coverage are preconfigured.
+    3. Unit tests and coverage are preconfigured (but not used).
+    4. The `package.json` file has many useful scripts for cleaning the project,
+    documentation and unit tests.

 ## Dependencies
 It depends on Node.js, but only for development (documentation and unit tests).